Built by Metorial, the integration platform for agentic AI.

 Features

-• Free/busy availability checking across multiple calendars
+• Free/Busy Checking: Query availability across multiple calendars to find optimal meeting times

 Tools